-In this blog post, we’re going all-in with all the Travis Scott collaborations.
-But first, we’re doing a (not so) tiny recap on the industry!
-What started as a rubber-soled shoe in the late 18th century grew to become one of the most popular industries nowadays.
+If you’re here, then you’re probably going through a sneaker education loop.
+And well, you’re in the right place!
+We’re going all-in with the Travis Scott collaborations here.
+But first, we’re doing a (not so) tiny recap on the industry’s history with collabs!
+What started as a rubber-soled shoe in the late 18th century grew to become one of the most popular industries.
 The sneaker industry has come a long way since then.

-However, a gem that was discovered by Converse gave a new layer to the depth of it all!
+You see, a gem that Converse discovered gave a new depth to footwear.
 In 1923, Charles “Chuck” Taylor collaborated with Converse to give us the Chuck Taylor All-Stars.
 A timeless classic that was the turning point of how things went in the industry.
-That was the start of the sneaker collabs we’re all so familiar with.
-Converse dominated the industry until the early 1960s when new competitors like Nike, Adidas, and Puma started gaining popularity.
+That was the start of sneaker collabs we’re all so familiar with.
+Converse dominated the industry until the early 1960s when new competitors like Nike, Adidas, and Puma started gaining momentum.

 A Quick History of Sneaker Collabs

 A lot of collabs with prominent names followed the initial Converse x Chuck Taylor partnership a few decades later, the most notable being:

 Adidas x Kareem Abdul Jabbar (1971)

 Nike x Michael Jordan (1984)